-• Be efficient in the consumption of energy, water, and other resources. • Steer new development away from those areas at highest risk of flooding, applying the sequential approach to its location detailed in Policy DM5 'Design'.
-Where appropriate the Authority will seek to secure strategic flood mitigation measures as part of new development: Where appropriate baying applied the Sequential Test move on to apply the Exceptions Test in line with national guidance.
-In those circumstances where the wider Exceptions Test is not required proposals for new dovelopment in flood risk groos will still need to demonstrate that the safety of the development and future accurants from flood rick can be provided for over the lifetime of the development: and The metime of the development, and • Ensure that new development positively manages its surface water run-on through the design and layout of development to ensure that there is no unacceptable impact in run-off into surrounding areas or the existing drainage regime.
-Core Policy 12: The Policy sets out how the District Council will seek to conserve Blodiversity and and enhance the biodiversity and geological diversity of the Green Infrastructure District by working with partners to implement the aims and proposals of the Nottinghamshire Local Biodiversity Action Plan, the Green Infrastructure Strategy, and the Nature Conservation Care Delini 12 Strategy.
-Core Policy 13: This policy sets out, based on the comprehensive assessment of Lanuscape Character the District's landscape character, provided by the Landscape Character Assessment Supplementary Planning Document, the District Council will work with partners and developers to see new development which positively addresses the implications of relevant landscape Policy Zone(s) that is consistent with the landscape conservation and enhancement aims for the area(s) ensuring that landscapes, including valued landscapes, have been protected and enhanced.
-Core Policy 14: Newark & Sherwood has a rich and distinctive historic Historic Environment t environment, and the District Council will work with partners and developers in order to secure the continued conservation and enhancement of the character, appearance and setting of the enhancement of the character, appearance and setting of the District's heritage assets and historic environment, in line with
+- Be efficient in the consumption of energy, water, and other resources. - Steer new development away from those areas at highest risk of flooding, applying the sequential approach to its location detailed in Policy DM5 'Design'.
+Where appropriate the Authority will seek to secure strategic flood mitigation measures as part of new development; - Where appropriate having applied the Sequential Test move on to apply the Exceptions Test, in line with national guidance.
+In those circumstances where the wider Exceptions Test is not required proposals for new development in flood risk areas will still need to demonstrate that the safety of the development and future occupants from flood risk can be provided for, over the lifetime of the development; and - Ensure that new development positively manages its surface water run-off through the design and layout of development to ensure that there is no unacceptable impact in run-off into surrounding areas or the existing drainage regime.

+Core Policy 12: Biodiversity and Green Infrastructure The Policy sets out how the District Council will seek to conserve and enhance the biodiversity and geological diversity of the District by working with partners to implement the aims and proposals of the Nottinghamshire Local Biodiversity Action Plan, the Green Infrastructure Strategy, and the Nature Conservation Strategy.

+Core Policy 13: Landscape Character This policy sets out, based on the comprehensive assessment of the District's landscape character, provided by the Landscape Character Assessment Supplementary Planning Document, the District Council will work with partners and developers to secure new development which positively addresses the implications of relevant landscape Policy Zone(s) that is consistent with the landscape conservation and enhancement aims for the area(s) ensuring that landscapes, including valued landscapes, have been protected and enhanced.

+Core Policy 14: Historic Environment

+Newark & Sherwood has a rich and distinctive historic environment, and the District Council will work with partners and developers in order to secure the continued conservation and enhancement of the character, appearance and setting of the District's heritage assets and historic environment, in line with their identified significance as required in national policy.